AdobeDocs/commerce-events/src/pages/events/configure-commerce.md

 ### Cloud installation

-1. On your local environment, run the following command to enable the new modules:
+1. In your local environment, run the following command to enable the new modules:

    ```bash
       bin/magento module:enable --all